All That the Father Giveth Me

 Therefore, we come to appreciate that the Biblical doctrine of unconditional election gives the greatest comfort to the saved soul.
 Indeed, we understand that it is part of the foundation upon which our whole faith is built and upon which all our hope rests.

 We know ourselves to be unstable, mutable, and (while we remain in the world) too often burdened down with our continuing sins.
 We are without strength in and of ourselves to resist the world, the flesh and the devil.
-Therefore, if even the smallest part of our salvation depended upon something contributed by us (whether good works or faith), then perhaps tomorrow we could lose our salvation and condemn ourselves to Hell.
+Therefore, if even the smallest part of our salvation depended upon something contributed by us (whether good works or faith), then perhaps tomorrow we could lose our salvation and condemn ourselves to hell.

 Ah, no: it’s not that we could lose our salvation; for we know ourselves—we know that if our salvation were dependent upon ourselves in any part, then we would lose our salvation!
+If our salvation depends upon us in even the smallest part, we would lose all.

 But if our salvation is all the work of God from beginning to end (including our unconditional election, and all of God’s marks of grace1 in our souls), then no amount of temptation, distraction, memory lapse, coercion, torture, psychological manipulation, persuasion, affliction, brain damage, dementia or anything else that may happen can cause us to lose our salvation.